 How does knowledge grow?
-Sometimes it begins with one insight and grows into many branches; other times it grows as a complex and interconnected network.
-Infographics expert Manuel Lima explores the thousand-year history of mapping data — from languages to dynasties — using trees and networks of information.
+Sometimes it begins with one insight and grows into many branches.
+Infographics expert Manuel Lima explores the thousand-year history of mapping data — from languages to dynasties — using trees of information.
 It's a fascinating history of visualizations, and a look into humanity's urge to map what we know.

 LaToya Ruby Frazier A visual history of inequality in industrial America

 For the last 12 years, LaToya Ruby Frazier has photographed friends, neighbors and family in Braddock, Pennsylvania.
 But though the steel town has lately been hailed as a posterchild of "Rust Belt revitalization," Frazier's pictures tell a different story, of the real impact of inequality and environmental toxicity.
 In this short, powerful talk, the TED Fellow shares a deeply personal glimpse of an often-unseen world.